-The Company's Juárez 1 facility (Mexico) assembles Can-Am ATVs and SSVs and started assembling Can-Am Ryker 3WVs in 2018.
+The Company's Juárez 1 facility (Mexico) assembles Can-Am ATVs and started assembling Can-Am Ryker 3WVs in 2018.
+It ceased assembling SSVs in this facility during the second quarter of Fiscal 2021.
 The facility also manufactures components for Can-Am off-road vehicles and Can-Am Ryker 3WVs and produces ATV, SSV and Ryker 3WV accessories such as bumpers, racks, steering columns and brackets.